flatironinstitute/nemos-workshop-feb-2024/README.md

 Binder](https://wiki.flatironinstitute.org/SCC/BinderHub).
 To set that up, someone with Flatiron cluster access must:

-1. Create a repository in `~/public_binder/nemos` (the last directory will be the name of the environment).
+1. Create a directory at `~/public_binder/nemos` (the last directory will be the name of the environment).
+2. Create a `data/` folder within that directory.
 2. Create a `.public_binder` file with the following contents (this is a yaml file):
    ```
    gpu: true